Kustrica/OnionMedia-Batch/README.md

 - Added a counter showing the number of downloaded links out of the added ones
 - Added support for downloading multiple videos from a file or clipboard
 - Added an import progress bar
+- Added GIF creation from video with selectable quality options

 ## New Features
 | Download Counter | Import Progress |